zackmdavis/Finetooth/README.md

 * *Recommended*: [set up a virtualenv including Pip](https://docs.python.org/3/library/venv.html#an-example-of-extending-envbuilder)

-* Install the requirements: `pip install -r requirements.txt`
+* Install the requirements: `pip install -r dev_requirements.txt`

+* Create a file called `.development` (the presence of this file is used to determine that we should use development rather than production-like Django settings): `touch .development`

 * Set up the database: `./manage.py migrate`